KayoticSully/Minecraft-Query-for-PHP/README.md

 ```

 ## License
-This class was originally written by xpaw.
+This class was originally written by xPaw.
 Modifications and additions by ivkos.
 > *This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.<br>
 > To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/3.0/*